How to Create an Ecommerce Website: 7-Step Guide for Beginners

 - Compress all site images to maximize page speed

 - Optimize each product page with unique copy that targets a relevant keyword for SEO

-Once you complete your ecommerce website’s design, you can move onto testing it.
+Once you complete your ecommerce website’s UX design, you can move onto testing it.

 Ask family, friends, and coworkers to use the site.
 Log any issues they mention, as well as any feedback they provide.
 If someone finds something confusing, like checking out, consider making changes — or A/B testing those changes when your website goes live.